Victor Attah International Airport: Operational facilities

 The airport has a category 9 aircraft rescue and fire-fighting facility, a category II instrument landing system, an air traffic control tower, a technical and administrative building, an emergency operating centre, an aviation fuel farm, a health clinic, police station, perimeter roads and fencing.

 Future expansion and plans

 Akwa Ibom International Airport has expansion plans.
 There are plans to build a cargo terminal with an accompanying apron, a permanent international passenger terminal building, a 3 to 5-star airport hotel capable of handling 2 simultaneous cancelled flights and pilgrims destined for Jerusalem, an aviation training college and other aviation facilities.
 The permanent terminal will feature facilities for flexible dual use, such that it will serve both domestic and international flights.
 It will have arrival and departure halls for domestic and international flights with the routes split, which will be efficient for both passenger and baggage movement.
 While departing passengers arrive at an elevated forecourt and move down a ramp to a boarding aircraft, arriving passengers move downwards to baggage reclaim facilities.

+The Federal Government of Nigeria officially granted Victor Attah International Airport full approval for international flight operations on 27 November 2025.
+The approval was secured by Governor Umo Eno during a meeting with the Minister of Aviation and Aerospace Development, Festus Keyamo, who stated that the airport's existing facilities, including its modern MRO and a runway of over three kilometers, already meet the standard for international status.
+This designation elevates the airport into the class of Nigerian airports authorized for international traffic, enabling it to receive and process international airlines and serve as a direct gateway linking Akwa Ibom to global destinations.

+Full international operations are expected to commence in the first quarter of 2026.